willgearty/size-dispersion/README.md

 This repository contains the required R code and data files to produce all of the analyses and plots in:
-‘Human impacts indirectly drive mammal body size homogenization among communities’
+‘Human impacts are indirectly associated with mammal body size homogenization among communities’
 William Gearty, Lawrence H. Uricchio, and S. Kathleen Lyons

 ## Before running the code